ColumPaget/daytime/README.md

 WHAT IS IT
 ==========
-	A trivial program that gets time from daytime, nist daytime, time, SNTP or http servers, and optionally updates the system and/or hardware clocks.
-It can also act as an SNTP server in its own right.
+	A program that gets time from daytime, nist daytime, time, SNTP or http servers, and optionally updates the system and/or hardware clocks.
+It can also act as an SNTP server in its own right, or set date and time from the command-line using a number of different date and time formats.

 AUTHOR
 ======